akkiyolo/akkiyolo/README.md

-# Hi folks, Akki was notified that you viewed his profile
+# Hi folks, Akki was notified that you viewed his profile!

 ---